wenliwen64/datafrenzy/content/pages/lifemag.md

    13. Randomize predictor selection to see the effect*

+   15. Center and normalize your data

+   16. Left-out-one encoding

+   17. WHen to use standardlization
 # Books to read:
 ---
 1. Quick view: Data Science from scratch